 A TW has no other penalty associated with its use.
+There is no loss of serve, side out, or no point adjustment.
 It is considered a single strike against the offending team.

-A second TW is considered another strike and automatically becomes a Technical Foul - it is considered as a 2nd strike.
+A second TW is considered a second strike and automatically becomes a Technical Foul